How Does a Dentist Fix a Chipped Tooth? Remedies For Chipped or Broken Teeth

 Dental bonding is often the best option for minor chips that haven’t seriously damaged the tooth’s structure.

-A tooth-colored filling material is applied to the chipped area and molded to resemble the tooth’s natural shape.
+During bonding, a tooth-colored filling material is applied to the chipped area and shaped to resemble the tooth’s natural shape.
 A special curing light is then used to harden the resin, effectively restoring the tooth’s appearance and functionality.

 Dental Cap or Crown

 Dental crowns are used to replace damaged natural crowns of teeth.
-They are fixed over prepared teeth with luting cements, to provide a strong bond to the tooth structure giving reliable durability and minimizing microleakage.
+They are cemented over prepared and filed-down teeth, to provide a strong bond to the tooth structure, giving reliable durability and minimizing microleakage.

-Metal, porcelain bonded to metal, resin, or ceramic can all be used to create permanent crowns.
-All-metal crowns are the strongest.
-Ceramic crowns can be built almost identically to the original tooth.
+Metal, porcelain bonded to metal, resin, or ceramic materials are all used to create permanent crowns.
+The all-metal crowns are the strongest, whereas ceramic crowns can look almost the same as the original tooth.

 Dental Veneers